Marlinsk/Cryptid-API/README.md

 # Cryptid API

-REST API developed with TypeScript, Fastify, Drizzle ORM following DDD (Domain-Driven Design) and Clean Architecture principles.
+A REST API for cryptid information, developed with TypeScript, Fastify, and Drizzle ORM following Domain-Driven Design (DDD) and Clean Architecture principles.

 ## Technologies